The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

 Some popular examples are a claw for your bicycles, different size hooks for your garden tools, or even a hook that will cradle your cordless drill.

 Unfortunately, some companies only offer a couple of different sizes of J-hooks and call it a day.
-Before buying any kind of garage storage system (not just wall storage), take stock of what you have and how you want to store it.
+Before buying any garage storage system (not just wall storage), take stock of what you have and how you want to store it.

 Sure, your garage has to look good, but we want it to be functional first.